darwino/darwino-documentation/Setting-Up.md

 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.
 An IBM JDK
 will also work.
 Once installed, make sure that the development environment variable JAVA\_HOME is pointing to you Java environment.
-Make also sure that the JVM is available from the command line (terminal on OSX) by using the command `java -version`.
+Make also sure that the JVM is available from the command line (Terminal on macOS or Linux) by using the command `java -version`.

 ![](<install-java-version.png>)